midpt/cdrama/_posts/2016-06-04-Post-horizontal-alignment.md

 Text will be automatically centralised when writing using markdown.

 When HTML tag content is introduced, content may not be horizontally centralised.
-To centralise HTML content, you have to precede HTML markups with the following Foundation grid code
+To centralise HTML content, you have to precede the HTML markups with a div tag using Foundation class declaration like so.

 ```
 <div class="small-9 small-centered columns">